-DAME ALISON J. CARNWATH, age 65, is chairman of Land Securities plc, the United Kingdom’s largest property company listed on the London Stock Exchange and has held that position since 2008.
-She has also been a senior adviser to Evercore Partners, an independent corporate finance advisory firm (formerly known as Lexicon Partners) since 2005, and chairman of the advisory board at Living Bridge Equity Partners, LLP, a private equity firm (formerly known as ISIS Equity Partners, LLP) since 1999, both based in the United Kingdom.
+DAME ALISON J. CARNWATH, age 65, has been a senior adviser to Evercore Partners, an independent corporate finance advisory firm (formerly known as Lexicon Partners) since 2005, and chairman of the advisory board at Living Bridge Equity Partners, LLP, a private equity firm (formerly known as ISIS Equity Partners, LLP) since 1999, both based in the United Kingdom.
 She has served as a director of BP p.l.c. since May 2018 and as a director of Coller Capital Ltd. since May 2015, both based in the United Kingdom.
 She has been a member of the supervisory board and chair of the audit committee of BASF, a leading chemical company based in Germany, since 2014, and she has served as a director of Zurich Insurance Group since 2012.
-She previously served as non-executive chair of MF Global Holdings Ltd. (2008-2010); and as a non-executive director of the Man Group plc (2001-2013), a United Kingdom based company.
+She previously served as chairman of Land Securities plc, the United Kingdom’s largest property company listed on the London Stock Exchange (2008-2018); as non-executive chair of MF Global Holdings Ltd. (2008-2010); and as a non-executive director of the Man Group plc (2001-2013), a United Kingdom based company.
 She has served as a director of the Company since 2005.

 FRANKLIN L. FEDER, age 66, served as chief executive officer, Alcoa Latin America & Caribbean of Alcoa Inc., a global producer of bauxite, alumina and aluminum, from 2004 – 2014.
 He previously served as vice president and director of corporate development of Alcoa Inc. from 1999 – 2004, chief financial officer of Alcoa Latin America from 1994 – 1999 and director corporate planning from 1990 –1994.
 He was also managing partner of Technomic Consultores from 1978 –1988, and a partner at Booz, Allen & Hamilton from 1989 – 1990.
 He has served as a director of Minerals Technologies Inc. since 2017 and also as a director of Intercement, Companhia Brasileira de Aluminio, AES Tiete, Unigel, Instituto Ethos, WRI Brasil and Sitawi, all Brasil-based companies.
 Mr. Feder has the attributes and qualifications listed in the Company guidelines for board membership including an MBA from IMD in Lausanne, Switzerland and a BA from the Getulio Vargas Foundation in Sao Paulo, Brasil.
 He was elected by the Board effective April 30, 2018 to serve for the remainder of Luiz Kaufmann’s term as a Class III director.